 We're extremely lucky to have our friends Andrej and Bogdan at Tenderly offering all Kernel members a free pro membership to what we believe is the slickest Web 3 developer tooling in the industry.
 Please check the video of their session below to get a sense for everything this can do and then ping them to get access.
 It'll make writing, debugging, stack tracing, and really developing the guts of your contracts significantly easier.

-Of course, no smart contract resources list would be complete without a recording of Austin Griffith breaking something in a live demo:
+And, of course, no smart contract resources list would be complete without a recording of Austin Griffith breaking something in a live demo: